dikortis/LetsTalkETC/Episodes/Episode_6.md

-kind of go to Bitcoin on this one but what excites me somehow someone figured out how to make a unique digital asset it's a unique item right that's digital that hasn't existed any before and that's that's amazing and that's when your imagination can just go crazy what you know what the potential of this is what's interesting to me about ET c is just the fact that you can do some really low level programming some interesting stuff I think it's basic I
+kind of go to Bitcoin on this one but what excites me somehow someone figured out how to make a unique digital asset it's a unique item that's digital that hasn't existed any before and that's that's amazing and that's when your imagination can just go crazy what you know what the potential of this is what's interesting to me about ETC is just the fact that you can do some really low level programming some interesting stuff I think it's basic I